-Shakori Hills Community Arts Center’s mission is to provide culturally significant arts, music and environmental-sustainability education and outreach to our local community and schools, while concurrently preserving and protecting the 72-acre historic Chatham County farmstead, now known as Shakori Hills.
+Shakori Hills Community Arts Center’s mission is to provide culturally significant arts, music and sustainability education and outreach to our local community and schools, while preserving the greenspace of its 72-acre Chatham County homestead.

 Shakori Hills Community Arts Center is a North Carolina non-profit, 501c3 corporation.